mohamedboubaker/GPS-Tracker/README.md

 # 1. Project overview
+Important Note: This project is still under developement.
+The documentation is also not finished.

+The objective of this project is to deliever a GPS tracking device that can be used to track a vehicule.
+The scope of the project includes:
+Designing a circuit and a PCB.
+Manufacturing the PCB.
+Developing firmware for the PCB.
+Configuring a server to receive and store the GPS data.

 This is a GPS tracker board that periodically checks the GPS coordinates and sends them to a predefined remote server on the internet.